- Buyer's Guide

 There’s no glitz or flash or eye candy.

-“When a maintenance department seeks improvement, there’s usually a big focus on showing wins and taking before-and-after pictures – ‘wow’ stuff,” says Dan Roberts, the Asset CARE director of reliability for Coors Brewing Company in Golden, Colo.
+“When a maintenance department seeks improvement, there’s usually a big focus on showing wins and taking before-and-after pictures – ‘wow’ stuff,” says Dan Roberts, the Asset CARE director of reliability for Miller Coors in Golden, Colo.

 “Predictive maintenance is sexy.
 With infrared thermography, you take a snapshot and say, ‘Look what I found.’
 With vibration analysis, you hook it up, print out your readings and go, ‘Yep, I found a bad bearing.’
 That’s all important and necessary, but there is good work going on at the core.
 It’s just not sexy.
 How do you show the results of effective planning and scheduling?
 You can’t do it with before-and-after photos.”